Take action: write a letter on the

 'New Plan for Immigration'

-The Home Office recently released their New Plan for Immigration, which can be read here.
+Last year the Home Office released their New Plan for Immigration, which can be read here.
 This proposal contains a number of plans regarding the treatment of refugees and asylum seekers arriving in the UK which we believe to be harmful.

 SolidariTee have written an open letter speaking out against the injustices contained within the proposal, calling for an immediate retraction of plans including the 'one-stop process', and of the intent to penalise asylum seekers based on route of entry to the UK.
-We outline our objections to the plan, and the reasons we are concerned in our open letter, along with relevant facts and statistics for those who are interested in learning more.
+We outlined our objections to the plan, and the reasons we are concerned in our open letter, along with relevant facts and statistics for those who are interested in learning more.
+We were not satisfied by the government's response to this letter, and are now asking for individual action.

 Our Open Letter